abhishek-ch/data-machinelearning-the-boring-way/docs/03-setting-up-apachespark-k8s.md

   K8s RBAC is Rest based and maps http verbs to the permissions_
   > A RoleBinding grants permissions within a specific namespace whereas a ClusterRoleBinding grants that access cluster-wide

-* Execute the Spark RBAC
-  `kubectl apply -f spark-rbac.yaml -n values`

 * Go to `helm_values/sparkoperator_values.yaml` Read [more](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator).

 ### Exploring sparkoperator_values.yaml
- 1. As spark rbac is already created, rbac & serviceAccounts is set to `false`
+ 1. Spark createRole and createClusterRole is set `true`
  2. For now, we didn't enable monitoring using graffana or external service, so metrics & podMonitor is set to `false`
  3. __resources__ entirely depends system/docker capacity, change it accordingly
 ```